 The installation of a water control feature on a District-owned culvert for water conservation and irrigation purposes by a landowner may be allowed by the District.
 The District shall evaluate each application and the potential impact it may have on its system to assure that such a request is consistent with the District’s objectives.

 Operation of District-owned water control structures is the sole responsibility of the District.
 However, cooperative agreements may be made with landowners or their agents for joint operation of such a structure, provided that it is consistent with the District’s objectives.
-The District shall maintain the right to over-ride such an agreement to fulfill its primary duty and obligation to operate the structure in whatever fashion it deems necessary to meet its objectives.
+The District shall maintain the right to override such an agreement to fulfill its primary duty and obligation to operate the structure in whatever fashion it deems necessary to meet its objectives.

-Beehives
+Bees, Beehives, Bee Boxes

 The District is required by law to adopt and use methods and processes reasonably adequate to render any place of employment safe and to protect the well-being of its employees.
-Therefore, the placement of beehives on District rights-of-ways shall not be permitted.
+Therefore, the placement of beehives, regardless of structure, on District rights-of-ways shall not be permitted.

 Use of District Rights-of Way for Access

 The District is provided a right-of-way for the purpose of operating and maintaining the District’s system.
-Such rights of ways are not presumed to be opened for access by District landowners except those landowners adjacent to the right-of-way.
+Such rights of ways are not presumed to be opened for access by District landowners except those landowners adjacent to that right-of-way.

 Fencing of Canal Right-of-Way